jguzzo522/movierec/README.md

 The year column was condensed into a decade column.
 This made the visualization of movie trends easier to interpret.

-Missing values were removed from the data set including around 52k missing userid_y, tag, and timestamp_y values.
+Missing values were removed from the data set including around 52k missing userid, tag, and timestamp values.
 Prior to these rows being removed the dataset had 285,762 values, after removal of the missing data there were 233,213 rows.

 # Exploratory Data Analysis